-The Index of Christian Art was founded by Professor Charles Rufus Morey (1877-1955) in 1917 and has just recently celebrated the ninetieth anniversary of its foundation.
+The Index of Christian Art was founded by Professor Charles Rufus Morey (1877-1955) in 1917.
 Morey succeeded Allan Marquand as chairman of the Department of Art and Archaeology at Princeton University in 1924, a post he maintained until his retirement in 1945.
 He had a master's degree from the University of Michigan and came to Princeton from the American Academy in Rome in 1906.
 Morey's initial researches into the field of iconography started as early as 1910, and through these interests he conceived the idea of developing an archive based on a thematic approach.
 Upon Morey's return to Princeton he began to assemble a thematic / iconographic index of Early Christian and medieval art objects based on a series of card files housed in two shoe boxes.
 Although the need for such an approach to medieval art had long been wished for, it was, with characteristic modesty that Morey is reputed to have said that it was not initially his idea, but that "only we were fools enough to get on with it."
 His career and approach to art history have been admirably described by Lavin (1983, 21-25) and Smyth (1993, 111-121).

 Morey held the firm belief that underlying the whole history of medieval art was a need to know and understand the history and evolution of iconographical themes and concepts which he believed could then be used "to distinguish and localize the schools of Early Christian art more reliably than could style, since Greco-Roman art showed so much uniformity" (Smyth 1993,115).
 A group of volunteers painstakingly began to record every significant detail of every work of art for which they could obtain an illustration and which was dated to before A.D.
 700. The Index has, since its foundation, extended the period under study to include works up to A.D.
 1400.
 More recently, with the project to catalogue the entire holdings of the Morgan Library, New York, we have extended, yet again, the terminus date of the archive to the middle of the sixteenth century.